 Strollers are welcome in gallery spaces.
 Children’s wagons or buggies that are pulled behind the visitor are not permitted in gallery spaces.

-Bikes, helmets, skateboards, skate shoes, Rollerblades and scooters are not permitted.
+Bikes, helmets, skateboards, skate shoes, rollerblades and scooters are not permitted and we are unable to store them at this time.

 For the protection of visitors, staff and works of art, the Gallery is monitored by video surveillance.